ankushpatni/review-service/README.md

 mvn clean package
 ```

-3. Run the application (It will not help as it needs configuration for AWS, Kafka and DB):
+3. Run the application (It needs configuration for AWS, Kafka and DB):

 ```bash
 java -jar target/review-service-1.0.0.jar
 ```

-Note: When running locally, you'll need to configure database and AWS settings in `application.yml` or via environment variables.
+Note: When running locally, you'll need to configure database, kafka and AWS settings in `application.yml` or via environment variables.

 ## Configuration